qkzk/fm/development.md

 - [x] thumbnailer sync with workers trough atomics.
 Avoid locking the queue too oftenly
 - [x] fuzzy picker.
 Move prompt to top
 - [x] move rect creation to a specific struct
+- [x] FIX: size shown as 0G for files close to 1GB.
+See mandalorian s2e2
+- [x] FIX: entering a virtual terminal with shell doesn't enable mouse support.
+- [x] FIX: Once a terminal application is opened in the same window, when left and exit, the screen isn't cleared.
 - [ ] Walkdir::new in tree building instead of exploring by hand
   - require to rewrite everything just to avoid testing depth myself.
     Little to gain except for speed, it _should_ be much faster